mryap/gatsby-starter-foundation-2/src/content/posts/2023-02-03-fb-coversion-api.md

 ---
 template: blog-post
-title: "FB Coversion API "
+title: "What is FaceBook Coversion API "
 slug: /facebook-capi
 date: 2023-02-03 17:23
 description: FB Pixels and FB Conversion API in the era of iOS, GDPR and Ad Blocker.